json-api/json-api/_format/1.1/index.md

 object member requirements defined in this specification or other extensions.

 An extension **MAY** define new members within the document structure defined by this specification.
-The rules for extension members are covered [below](#extension-members).
+The rules for extension member names are covered [below](#extension-members).

 An extension **MAY** define new query parameters.
 The rules for extension-defined query parameters are covered [below](#extension-query-parameters).

-If an extension defines new query parameters or document members, the extension **MUST** define a namespace to guarantee that extensions will never conflict with the current or future versions of this specification.
+When an extension defines new query parameters or document members, the extension **MUST** define a namespace to guarantee that extensions will never conflict with current or future versions of this specification.
 A namespace **MUST** meet all of the following conditions:

 - A namespace **MUST** contain at least one character.
 - A namespace **MUST** contain only these characters: